 This Section is responsible for the compilation of National Accounts Statistics using the UN System of National Accounts (SNA), which is the internationally agreed standard set of recommendations on how to compile measures of economic activity in accordance with established accounting conventions based on economic principles.

-- Gross Domestic Product (GDP), is the sum of the money value of all goods and services produced domestically over a period of one year.
+- Gross Domestic Product (GDP)- Total monetary value of all goods and services produced domestically over a period of one year.

 - The Gross National Income (GNI) plus net primary income from abroad